chevyriet/Share-a-Meal-API/README.md

    "street": "string",
    "city": "string",
-   "emailAdress": "string", //must be a valid email address "password": "string", //Min.
-8 characters which contains at least one lower- and uppercase letter, and one digit }
+   "emailAdress": "string", //must be a valid email address "password": "string", //Min 8 characters which contains at least one lower- & uppercase letter and one digit }
 ```